FedRAMP/docs/docs/rev5/fedramp-security-inbox.md

 # FedRAMP Security Inbox requirements

-!!! success "Effective Date(s) & Overall Applicability for Rev5: Required"
+!!! info "Effective Date(s) & Overall Applicability for Rev5"
-      - **Required (Wide Release) beginning 2026-01-05.**
+      - **Required** (Wide Release) beginning 2026-01-05.
       - These requirements apply after January 5, 2026, to all FedRAMP Rev5 cloud services that are listed in the FedRAMP Marketplace.

-!!! failure "Mandatory Adoption for Rev5"
+!!! danger "Mandatory Adoption for Rev5"
     - **FedRAMP will begin enforcement of this policy after January 5, 2026 with an Emergency Test.**
     - Beginning 2026-03-01, corrective action will include public notification that the provider is not meeting the expectations of this policy.
     - Beginning 2026-05-01, corrective action will include complete removal from the FedRAMP Marketplace.